-Use this flowchart template to map out any system or process.
+Use this flowchart template to map out the steps of any system or process.
 Collaborate with others to visualize current state, identify bottlenecks, and make improvements.

 What is a flowchart?

 The flowchart is one of the most basic and commonly used visual tools for workflow and process management.
 Simply put, it breaks down the chronological steps and phases of a process, from beginning to end, using a series of symbols, colors, and shapes connected by arrows.
 Its straightforward design makes it the ideal tool for analyzing, managing, and developing workflows in a variety of settings.

 Flowcharts can vary in their complexity, depending on the process or workflow.
 However, most flowcharts rely on a few basic shapes and symbols to convey different parts of a process:

 - Ovals: Signify both the beginning and end of a process

 - Diamonds: Represent a decision that needs to be made in order to proceed

 - Rectangles: Depict the different steps and actions that need to happen within a process

 Benefits of using a process flowchart template

 Here are a few of the benefits that come with using a process flowchart template: